MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 Welcome to the MaibornWolff green software carbon measurement recommendations guide.
 This guide will give you a standard template for how to set up an effective monitoring structure for the carbon emissions the software you are creating is producing.

+It is tailored towards projects we commonly develop, that are hosted in the cloud and use technologies common in our tech-stack.
+Things like desktop applications and unusual edge cases are not discussed for now, but might be added in the future if there is demand for it.

 It will also provide you with some understanding of the subject of green software in general.
 It is not a guide focused on carbon optimisation, for that take a look [here](TODO TRi add link to other guide).
 However, there is some overlap by default, which will at times be discussed here as well.